YiwenLiebesleid/YiwenGuan.github.io/_pages/about.md

 ---
-layout: page
+layout: about
 title: Yiwen Guan
 permalink: /
 description: >
   Ph.D. candidate in Computer Science

   Worcester Polytechnic Institute
 nav: false  # set to false to avoid duplicate Home link (header.liquid already injects the root page link)
 nav_order: 1
+profile:
+  align: right          # left | right
+  image: avatar.jpg     # 对应 assets/img/avatar.jpg
+  image_circular: true  # 是否圆形
 ---

 I am a third-year Ph.D. student in Computer Science at Worcester Polytechnic Institute ([WPI](https://www.wpi.edu/)) advised by [Dr. Jacob Whitehill](https://users.wpi.edu/~jrwhitehill/).
-I am interested in applications in machine learning, and my research focus is about speech processing, multimodal processing and analysis related to them.
+My research centers on speech and multimodal processing, and their applications in educational scenarios.

 I worked as a machine learning engineer at [Kuaishou Technology](https://ir.kuaishou.com/) (Beijing) in the group of user profiling from Jul 2021 to Nov 2022.
 During my time in Kuaishou, I was in charge of the user profession project and live-stream recruiting project.